francoisledroff/chezlesbarbus/BigTalk.en.md

 `RPE` you have 156 password but what the point ?
 I know one thing about you - your dog name !

-`note` on respire, on laisse les gens rigoler
+(note: on respire, on laisse les gens rigoleur)

 `FLD` et celui de Paris Hilton ?

 `FLD` story

 `RPE` en meme temps qui voudrait vraiment partager un vrai secret avec son operateur telephonique ?

 `slide-33` des Secrets ? (tweets)